 “Send them into the music room,” he shouts back.

-I’m feeling apprehensive that it’s a mistake to visit without permission.
+I feel apprehensive that it is a mistake to visit without permission.
 John winks at the sisters after they show us into the house.
 They giggle.

 “They’re hot,” he whispers as they leave us with Michael.